IQSS/dataverse-frontend/README.md

 - Cypress testing automation
 - Storybook for UI Component Library

-***
+---

 ### Beta Testing Environment

 _Track our progress and compare it to the current Dataverse application!_

-To make the SPA Frontend accesible and testable by people interested in the project, there is a remote beta testing environment that includes the latest changes developed both for the frontend application and the Dataverse backend application (develop branches).
+To make the SPA Frontend accessible and testable by people interested in the project, there is a remote beta testing environment that includes the latest changes developed both for the frontend application and the Dataverse backend application (develop branches).

 This environment follows the "all-in-one" solution described above, where both applications coexist on a Payara server.

 Environment updates are carried out automatically through GitHub actions, present both in this repository and in the Dataverse backend repository, which deploy the develop branches when any change is pushed to them.

 The environment is accessible through the following URLs:

 - Dataverse Frontend SPA: [beta.dataverse.org/spa][dv_app_beta_spa_url]
 - Dataverse JSF: [beta.dataverse.org][dv_app_beta_legacyjsf_url]

 ### How Existing Dataverse Installations May Be Affected

 - The existing Dataverse API will be added to and extended from the present backend architecture while the existing UI and current Dataverse functionalities are preserved.
 - The SPA will continue its life as a separate application, supported on its own maintenance schedule.
-- When the SPA has matured enough for an official release, we will switch to the new version and the old backend (Link to repository) will be moved into maintenance mode with no new features being introduced and focusing only on critical bugfixes.
+- When the SPA has matured enough for an official release, we will switch to the new version and the [old backend][dv_repo_legacyjsf_url] will be moved into maintenance mode with no new features being introduced and focusing only on critical bugfixes.

 <details>
   <summary><strong>Changes from the original Dataverse JSF application</strong></summary>

-  >### Changes From the Style Guide
+> ### Changes From the Style Guide
 >
-  >The design system and frontend in this repo are inspired by the Dataverse Project [Style Guide](https://guides.dataverse.org/en/latest/style/index.html), but the following changes have been made, especially for accessibility.
+> The design system and frontend in this repo are inspired by the Dataverse Project [Style Guide][dv_docs_styleguide_url],
+> but the following changes have been made, especially for accessibility.
 >
-  >#### Links
+> #### Links
 >
-  >We added an underline to links to make them accessible.
+> We added an underline to links to make them accessible.
 >
-  >#### File Labels
+> #### File Labels
 >
-  >Now we are using Bootstrap with a theme, so there is only one definition for the secondary color.
-Since Bootstrap applies the secondary color to the labels automatically, the color of the file label is now the global secondary color which is a lighter shade of grey than what it used to be.
+> Now we are using Bootstrap with a theme, so there is only one definition for the secondary color.
+Since Bootstrap applies
+> the secondary color to the labels automatically, the color of the file label is now the global secondary color which is
+> a lighter shade of grey than what it used to be.
 >
-  >We changed the citation block to be white with a colored border, to make the text in the box more accessible.
+> We changed the citation block to be white with a colored border, to make the text in the box more accessible.
 >
-  >### Changes in Functionality &amp; Behavior
+> ### Changes in Functionality &amp; Behavior
 >
-  >Our main goal is to replicate the behavior of the original JSF application in all its functionalities, although during development we have found opportunities to review certain behaviors and apply changes where we find appropriate.
+> Our main goal is to replicate the behavior of the original JSF application in all its functionalities, although during
+> development we have found opportunities to review certain behaviors and apply changes where we find appropriate.
 >
-  >#### Dataset Files Tab Search
+> #### Dataset Files Tab Search
 >
-  >The original Dataset JSF page uses Solr to search for files based on the available filters.
-Past dataset versions are not indexed in Solr, so the filter option is not available (hidden) for such versions.
-When a version is indexed, the search text is searched in Solr, and Solr grammar can be applied.
-When the version is not indexed, the search text is searched in the database.
+> The original Dataset JSF page uses Solr to search for files based on the available filters.
+Past dataset versions are
+> not indexed in Solr, so the filter option is not available (hidden) for such versions.
+When a version is indexed, the
+> search text is searched in Solr, and Solr grammar can be applied.
+When the version is not indexed, the search text is
+> searched in the database.
 >
-  >The new SPA does not use Solr as the API endpoint it uses performs all queries on the database.
-Filters and search options are available for all versions in the same way, homogenizing behavior, although losing the possibility of using the Solr grammar.
+> The new SPA does not use Solr as the API endpoint it uses performs all queries on the database.
+Filters and search
+> options are available for all versions in the same way, homogenizing behavior, although losing the possibility of
+> using the Solr grammar.
 >
-  >The decision of this change is made on the assumption that Solr may not be required in the context of files tab search, whose search facets are reduced compared to other in-application searches.
-Therefore, if we find evidence that the assumption is incorrect, we will work on extending the search capabilities to support Solr.
+> The decision of this change is made on the assumption that Solr may not be required in the context of files tab
+> search, whose search facets are reduced compared to other in-application searches.
+Therefore, if we find evidence that
+> the assumption is incorrect, we will work on extending the search capabilities to support Solr.

 </details>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Getting Started